arenekosreal/armutils/README.md

 With [chroot](https://wiki.archlinux.org/index.php/Chroot) environments and [QEMU](https://wiki.archlinux.org/index.php/QEMU) it's possible to build Arch Linux packages for [ARM architectures](https://en.wikipedia.org/wiki/ARM_architecture) in a rather simple and convenient way. **armutils** provides the corresponding tools:

 * `mkarmroot` creates an Arch Linux chroot environment for an ARM architecture from an image file.
-Such image files are provided by [Arch Linux ARM](https://archlinuxarm.org)
+Such image files can be downloaded from [Arch Linux ARM](https://archlinuxarm.org)
-* `arm-nspawn` spawn a command inn a chroot environment
+* `arm-nspawn` spawns a command in an ARM chroot environment, wrapping `systemd-nspawn`
 * `makearmpkg` builds a package in an ARM chroot environment

-These tools mimic the behaviour of their x86_64 counterparts `mkarchroot`, `arch-nspawn` and `makechrootpkg`.
+These tools mimic the behaviour of their x86_64 counterparts `mkarchroot`, `arch-nspawn` and `makechrootpkg`. `arch-chroot` does also work for ARM chroot environments and thus can be used to execute commands in such containers.

 ## mkarchroot

 `mkarchroot` is an implementation of the approach described on [nerdstuff.org](https://nerdstuff.org/posts/2020/2020-003_simplest_way_to_create_an_arm_chroot/).
-The tool must be executed as root and called with:
+The tool must be called with:

 * either an URL of an ARM image archive or the path of an image archive on the local file system.
 Such an image can be obtained from [Arch Linux ARM](https://archlinuxarm.org) for different ARM architectures.
 * the desired path of the root directory of the new chroot environment